Goal 11: Policies, processes and practices

 The University is also a proud member of the Manchester Climate Change Partnership, which fosters collaboration among key Manchester based organizations to support various initiatives aimed at achieving the city’s carbon-neutral goals.
 One of these initiatives is the promotion of developing on brownfield sites, which helps reduce carbon emissions and minimize the environmental impact of new developments while effectively reusing land.

-Additionally, we have recently entered into a new contract to build a solar farm on 175 acres of brownfield farmland, which will enable the university to source up to 65% of its electricity from renewable sources.
+Additionally, we have recently built a solar farm on 175 acres of brownfield farmland, which will enable the university to source up to 65% of its electricity from renewable sources.
 The new site will also create a significant biodiversity net gain.
 With enhancements to the existing hedgerows and planting of native grassland and wildflower meadow beneath and around the solar arrays, the site will encourage nesting opportunities for wildlife and improved habitat connectivity.